-Recovering from surgery over the past month has completely illuminated the areas where my energy has been disappearing into this year.
-There’s nothing like literally not being able to exert enough energy to do the day-to-day tasks, such as brushing your teeth, to shed a spotlight on where exactly your energy is going in your life.
+Recovering from surgery at different points in my life wholly illuminated the areas where my energy has been disappearing this year.
+There’s nothing like literally not being able to exert enough power to do the day-to-day tasks, such as brushing your teeth, to shed a spotlight on where exactly your energy is going in your life.
 As I have begun my recovery and felt well enough to work, see friends and take on all of my previous daily activities, I’ve realized just how much some negative people (and things) have been taking all of my energy over the past year when I could have been focusing that energy on positive things.

-The tricky things about these experiences that have taken up so much energy is that they do not come with a huge red warning signs that says they are toxic for my life, or not necessarily where I need to be putting my energy.
-They come as loving people and things I enjoy doing that just create a high-energy situation when melded with my life.
+The tricky things about these experiences that have taken up so much energy are that they do not come with giant red warning signs that say they are toxic for my life, or not necessarily where I need to be putting my energy.
+They come as loving people and things I enjoy doing that creates a high-energy situation when melded with my life.
 That’s what makes it the most hard.

-During my recovery I’ve had to really shift where my energy is going in order to get where I want to be, and while I have to say goodbye to some things that I was putting so much love and energy towards, I now realize that it’s necessary for me to let go of them in order to gain enough energy to get my health back.
-After all, without my health, I can’t do much of anything.
+During my recovery I’ve had to really shift where my energy will get where I want to be.
+While I have to say goodbye to some things that I was putting so much love and energy toward, I now realize that it’s necessary for me to let go of them in order to gain enough energy to get my health back.
+After all, I can’t do much of anything without my health.

 Here are some things that I’ve found helpful to refocus my energy: